How we measure reliability.

 - Schedule deviationMedian minutes off schedule.
 Positive means running late.

 - Detour rateShare of trips that left their scheduled path — surfaced, not hidden.
+(Bus; rail runs fixed track.)

 - TrendThe arrow by a grade is week-over-week: average on-time over the last 7 days vs the 7 before. ↑ improving, ↓ declining, → steady (small swings are treated as steady, not noise).
 We compare full weeks so day-of-week differences cancel out, and we show nothing until there's enough history to be honest — no arrow on a route we've only watched a few days.